edprince/dissertation/chapters/methodology.md

 to throttle the CPU to judge performance on simulated lower-hardware.
 This would allow comparisons to be drawn across the different CPU throttle amounts, but with no other parameter changes.

+To understand the decision for the case study subjects, first there must be a basic grasp on the history and current usage of JavaScript and ECMAScript.

+## A Brief History and Analysis of JavaScript and ECMAScript
+JavaScript is a programming language created in 1995.
+ECMAScript was designed as a way to standardise JavaScript - and was first released in 1997.
+Versions have been regularly released, with ES6/ES2015 being the current modern standard.
+For this dissertation, it will be referred to as ES6 for consistency.
+The issue with ES6 is that not all versions of browsers support ES6, many still only support up to ES5.
+This means developers are either stuck developing purely in ES5, limiting them to old features, or they can use the Babel compiler to compile their ES6 code into valid and compatibile ES5 - ensuring cross-browser compatibility, whilst having use of ES6 features.

 ## Testbed Application